jaymeh13/jaymehoffman/about.md

 Jayme Hoffman is an entrepreneur, husband and soon-to-be father.
 His mission is to build a happy family with his wife, Kate, and build customer obsessed companies with smart people that think long-term.

 #### Now
-* Helping Keller Williams Realty, the world's largest real estate company build consumer tech products.
+* Helping Keller Williams Realty, the world's largest real estate company, build consumer tech products.
 * Thinking about what to start next.